 With the increase in the migration of enterprise data from on-premise hardware to cloud-based services, a need has emerged for a system or standard to manage the confidentiality and security of user data.

-The System for Cross-domain Identity Management, or SCIM, is a standardized specification designed to manage user identity across multiple cloud-based applications and services cheaply, easily, and quickly.
+SCIM stands for System for Cross-domain Identity Management.
+SCIM is a standardized specification designed to manage user identity across multiple cloud-based applications and services cheaply, easily, and quickly.
 It also facilitates interoperability, scalability, and security in managing and moving enterprise data.

 You should know how to deploy SCIM to securely automate identity provisioning between your company’s cloud applications and identity providers and your enterprise SaaS applications.

-In this article, you’ll learn all about the SCIM specification and why you need identity provisioning.
+In this article, you’ll learn all about SCIM specifications, security benefits, standards, and why you need identity provisioning.

 Why choose SCIM?